From Evergreen Trail Guide

 - GPS trail map from switchbacks.com

-A nice loop that is easily combined with the Grand Ridge trail involves the trails (roads) on the south side of I-90 at Lake Tradition.
-This route follows the Issaquah High School Trail up to Lake Tradition and then to High Point, then crosses to the north side of I-90, and then west to the GR trailhead.
-To do this loop, take a short steep trail up from the Sunset Way parking lot at Exit 18 to get on the former railroad grade that once looped through downtown Issaquah.
-Take this trail south to near the high school stadium, where the High School trail turns off to the left.
-(Or, park at the Issaquah Community Center lot - better yet, near the Brew Pub which makes a nice return destination - and ride the paved Rainier Trail to where where it crosses 2nd Ave just south of Issaquah HS, where it turns to dirt.
-Ride this a short distance until you see the High School Trail taking off to the right).
-At the high school stadium head up the hill on a dirt road to Lake Tradition Plateau.
+A nice loop that is easily combined with the Grand Ridge trail involves the roads on the south side of I-90 at Lake Tradition.
+(Note that bikes are only allowed on the gravel roads - please stay off hiking trails at Lake Tradition).
+This route follows the Issaquah High School Trail up to Lake Tradition and then to High Point, then crosses to the north side of I-90, and then west to the Grand Ridge trailheads.
+To do this loop, start at the high school upper parking lot, and take the trail behind the stadium.
+A well-travelled dirt road (known to high schoolers as "Heartbreak Hill") climbs up to the Lake Tradition Plateau.
 Once you gain the powerline road at the top, follow it north to the main east-west road, and turn right and ride past Lake Tradition.
-After hitting the Tiger Mt. parking lot for the hikers, follow the road to I-90 High Point interchange, go under the freeway, and immediately turn left onto the old railroad grade.
-Follow the dirt road downhill until you hit the main trail leading north up the hill to Grand Ridge.
+After hitting the Tiger Mt. parking lot for the hikers, follow the road to I-90 High Point interchange (exit 20), go under the freeway, and immediately turn left onto the old railroad grade.
+Follow the dirt road downhill until you hit either of the two trailheads leading north up the hill to Grand Ridge.
 One can get 20+ miles by following this loop, doing an out-and-back to the Duthie Hill Road, and ending up back in Issaquah.
 And even longer when a link to Soaring Eagle is built.

 Local Points of Interest